THEME PARK HALL OF SHAME

 Predicted wait times for 2026.
 Based on 4-year historical averages aligned to Easter (2022–2025).
 Orlando parks include a dashed spring-break-adjusted line (+12% for Mar 24-27) to account for Miami-Dade and Chicago school district overlap.
 Epic Universe has only 1 year of data.

-Higher crowds don't just mean longer waits — they also stress rides.
-We analyzed historical Tier 1 breakdown counts (number of DOWN events per day) and downtime hours across all Orlando parks.
+Higher crowds do not just mean longer waits.
+They also stress rides.
+We analyzed historical Tier 1 breakdown counts (number of DOWN events per day) and downtime hours across all Orlando parks, building on data from our 2025 Annual Ride Reliability Report.
 The pattern is clear: peak crowd days have ~80% more breakdowns than low-crowd days.
+So on the worst days you wait longer and have fewer rides to wait for.
+The system punishes you twice.

 March 27 (Fri) has the fewest T1 breakdowns in the entire window: 18.3 events vs. 33.3 on the worst day (Apr 3).
 Choosing the right day means shorter waits and more rides actually running.